 - Due to potential for fraud, we don't allow buyers and sellers to complete sales outside of eBay.
 These sales are not eligible for Feedback, requests for contact information, or eBay's problem resolution services.

 - The eBay Money Back Guarantee covers the purchase price plus original shipping if the item doesn't match the seller's description.
 Buyers need to pay with an eligible payment method.
-Cash, cheques, and money orders are not covered by the eBay Money Back Guarantee.
+Cash, checks, and money orders are not covered by the eBay Money Back Guarantee.

 - Don’t transfer money directly into a seller’s bank account.
 Instead, use a secure payment site such as PayPal, where money is transferred between two electronic accounts.